-It goes without saying that the artists of Dharmapala Thangka Center do not fake any Thangka, but they have developed the technique of smoking and today every customer who likes an antique image of his ordered Thangka has the opportunity to choose between light, medium or strong intensity of smoke coloring, which will change the surface evenly without any spots or irregulaties.
+At the Dharmapala Thangka Center, of course, no thangkas are faked in order to offer them as "old".
+We have developed the technique of smoking and today every customer who likes an antique image of his ordered Thangka has the opportunity to choose between light, medium or strong intensity of smoke coloring.
+It will change the surface evenly without any spots or irregulaties.
 After this treatment the Thangka gets a fine smooth antique character.
 The contrast of all colors becomes lower and a fine smoke tone predominates.

-In this special process the Thangka is given in a box for twelve up to forty eight hours [due to the intended intensity].
-The smoke is created only by hundreds of incenses, which avoids the strong smoke smell of the standard saw dust and bone process.
+In this special process [see two videos below] the Thangka takes upto one up to seven days [due to the intended intensity].
+The smoke is created only by hundreds of incenses and other materials, which avoids the strong smoke smell of the standard saw dust and bone process.

 Three examples show the effects of smoking respectively before and after:

 Please take into account that the photos can not fully reflect the excellent result of the fumigation process.